-Substance Abuse & Mental Health Services Administration (SAMHSA) Grants for the Benefit of Homeless Individuals (GBHI) - RHA and community partners will be applying for the GBHI.
-The purpose of this program is to support the development and/or expansion of local implementation of a community infrastructure that integrates behavioral health treatment and services for substance use disorders (SUD) and co-occurring mental and substance use disorders (COD), permanent housing, and other critical services for individuals (including youth) and families experiencing homelessness.
+Substance Abuse & Mental Health Services Administration (SAMHSA) Grants for the Benefit of Homeless Individuals (GBHI) - RHA intends on applying with community partners for the GBHI if it's available in 2022-23.
+The purpose of this program is to support the development and/or expansion of local implementation of a community infrastructure that integrates behavioral health treatment and services for substance use disorders (SUD) and cooccurring mental and substance use disorders (COD), permanent housing, and other critical services for individuals (including youth) and families experiencing homelessness.

-Lead-Based Paint Capital Fund Program (LBPCF) - RHA intends to apply for the LBPCF.
+HUD Lead-Based Paint Capital Fund Program (LBPCF) - RHA intends to apply for the LBPCF.
 The purpose of the Lead-Based Paint Capital Fund Program is to help Public Housing Authorities (PHAs) identify and eliminate lead-based paint hazards in public housing.
 In accordance with Section 9 of the United States Housing Act of 1937 (42 U.S.C.
-1437g) (1937 Act), and the Consolidated Appropriations Act, 2017.
+1437g) (1937 Act) and the Consolidated Appropriations Act, 2017.

-HUD Jobs Plus - RHA applied for the HUD Jobs Plus program Grant on September 13, 2018.
-The application focused on the development of locally-based, job-driven approaches that increase earnings and advance employment outcomes through work readiness, employer linkages, job placement, educational advancement, technology skills, and financial literacy for residents of public housing.
+HUD Jobs Plus - RHA intends to apply for this initiative if and when it becomes available.
+The application will be focused on the development of locally-based, job-driven approaches that increase earnings and advance employment outcomes through work readiness, employer linkages, job placement, educational advancement, technology skills, and financial literacy for residents of public housing.
 The place-based Jobs Plus program addresses poverty among public housing residents by incentivizing and enabling employment through earned income disregards for working residents and a set of services designed to support work, including employer linkages, job placement and counseling, educational advancement, and financial counseling.
 Ideally, these incentives will saturate the target developments, building a culture of work and making working residents the norm.
 RHA intends to apply for the Jobs Plus program, Grant FY2020